J.D. Davis Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.28).
+- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.26).

-- Red Sox pitchers combine to give up 129 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- The Red Sox rank 23rd in baseball in home runs surrendered (130 total, 1.3 per game).

+- Paxton gets the start for the Red Sox, his 13th of the season.
+He is 6-2 with a 3.46 ERA and 75 strikeouts in 65 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the New York Mets, when he threw four innings, allowing four earned runs while giving up four hits.
+- His most recent time out came on Saturday against the New York Mets, when the lefty went six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.